 Conversations between the inspector and the resident took place from a two metre distance, with the inspector wearing a surgical face mask and social distancing.
 Overall, it was reported that the residents had coped well with the COVID-19 restrictions on community activities.
-Each of the residents had only recently reengaged with their day service programmes.
-They had both engaged with activities coordinated by the provider as part of a 'meaningful day' programme which included some online courses, walking and other activities.

 The centre was found to be comfortable, homely and overall in a good state of repair.
-However, there were some broken surfaces on the press doors and counter tops in the kitchen and on a small number of door handles in frequently used areas.
-This meant that these areas could be more difficult to clean from an infection control perspective.
+Christmas decorations were on display and it was evident from speaking with residents that they were looking forward to the upcoming festivities.
+Framed art work completed by one of the residents was hung in the sitting room.
 Each of the residents had their own bedroom which had been personalised to the individual resident's tastes and was a suitable size and layout for the resident's individual needs.
 This promoted the residents' independence and dignity, and recognised their individuality and personal preferences.
-One of the residents had an en-suite facility whilst the other resident had sole use of the main bathroom.
-One of the residents bedrooms had a number of hair styling head models on display and this resident was observed styling hair over the course of the inspection.
-Each of the residents had their own television in their bedroom.
+One of the bedrooms had an ensuite facility.
+There was also an upstairs bathroom and down stairs shower room for use by the other residents.
 Pictures of each resident and important people in their lives and other memorabilia were on display.
-The area to the rear of the centre had been paved and included a corner planted area, potted plant, bird feeder, barbecue and, table and chairs for out door dining.
+There was a nice sized garden to the rear of the centre.
+This included some planted areas and a dining table and chairs for outdoor dining.
+The patio area was identified for refurbishment as some of the surface areas were uneven.
+It was also observed that identified fire escape routes on both sides of the building required some attention as there was some moss growing in the area which had the potential to be a falls hazard.

 There was evidence that the residents and their representatives were consulted and communicated with, about decisions regarding the running of the centre.
 The inspector did not have an opportunity to meet with the relatives of any of the residents but it was reported that they were happy with the care and support that the residents received.
-The provider had completed a survey with the residents and their relatives as part of their annual review which indicated that residents were happy with the care and support being provided.
-Residents with the support of staff had completed an office of the chief inspector questionnaire in advance of this inspection.
+The provider had completed a survey with the residents and their relatives as part of their annual review which indicated that residents and family representatives were happy with the care and support being provided.
+Each of the residents completed an office of the chief inspector questionnaire in advance of this inspection.
 These questionnaires indicated that the residents were very happy living in their home.